10 Best Employee Engagement Strategies That Work

 Employee engagement examples include having themed office days, celebrating different cultures and festivals, showing respect, getting social, etc.

 4 – Ensure that remote and distributed teams are engaged

-Due to the pandemic, most companies are promoting remote work culture.
+Due to the pandemic, most companies are promoting a remote work culture.

 A lot of large business companies have teams distributed all across the world.
 The need to make remote workers feel part of the organisation is much higher.

-You must put employee engagement best practices in place to ensure even remote workers feel like they’re part of the corporate culture.
+You must put employee engagement best practices in place to ensure even remote workers feel part of the corporate culture.

 With the advent of technologies like videoconferencing, it has become possible to connect with employees in multiple locations and make them feel part of one team.

-Ensure that employees have equal perks and the same workplace amenities despite their location to avoid remote teams feeling less involved.
+Ensure employees have equal perks and the same workplace amenities despite their location to avoid remote teams feeling less involved.

 Employees must feel connected to their organisations no matter where they are.

 It makes them feel a sense of belonging, and they are less likely to look for other jobs outside the organisation.
 Use technology in your favour to bond with employees.

 5 – Conduct employee engagement activities to make work fun

 Remote employees working from home might feel disconnected, so organising fun engagement activities can combat loneliness.

 These activities help employees bond with each other and boost productivity.
 Schedule these activities during the workday rather than after hours; otherwise, employees will feel work activities interfere with their personal lives.